ManuJazz/wemos/README.md

 ## Ejer 05_IFTTT
+A new libraries used to IFTTT invokations must be installed: IFTTTWebhook and WiFiManager.
+1. Sketch -> Include Library -> Manage Libraries -> "IFTTTWebhook" -> IFTTTWebhook by John Romkey.
+2. Sketch -> Include Library -> Manage Libraries -> "WiFiManager" -> WiFiManager by tzapu.
 Using a Button Shield in Wemos a pizza delivery must be requested.
 In order to do this, the button should invoke a GET URL from Webhooks that active a new GET Petition to https://api.thingspeak.com/update?api_key=0BRH5WGEXL7NRXP3&field1=PIZZA.
 You will need to calculate Fingerprinting of Webhooks URL using the web platform: https://www.grc.com/fingerprints.htm.
 The WebHooks URL follows the format: https://maker.ifttt.com/trigger/NAME_EVENT/with/key/API_KEY .